Dear reader of ADxS.org, please excuse the disruption.

 It would be at least theoretically conceivable to determine the impairment caused by ADHD using appropriate intelligence tests.

 Intelligence tests usually also measure working memory.
-For the differential diagnosis of ADHD for (non-)existing giftedness, only IQ tests that report the working memory values separately in order to determine the ADHD indicator of impaired working memory are therefore suitable.
-The person concerned must not have taken any medication for this.
+For the differential diagnosis of ADHD for (non-)existing giftedness, only IQ tests that report the working memory values separately are therefore suitable for determining the ADHD indicator of impaired working memory.
+The person with ADHD must not have taken any medication for this.

-Repeating the IQ test while taking medication after the dosage has been adjusted by a doctor should show a significant difference in working memory in ADHD sufferers.
+Repeating the IQ test while taking medication after the dosage has been adjusted by a doctor should reveal a significant difference in the working memory of people with ADHD.
 This would be a strong indication of ADHD.

 9. More about ADHD and giftedness: